 - For Other Support submissions that include foreign activities and resources, recipients are required to submit copies of contracts, grants or any other agreement specific to senior/key personnel foreign appointments and/or employment with a foreign institution as supporting documentation.
 If they are not in English, recipients must provide translated copies.
 This supporting documentation must be provided as part of the Other Support PDF following the Other Support Format page.

 NSF has issued a revised version of the Proposal & Award Policies & Procedures Guide (PAPPG) effective for proposals submitted or due on or after October 4, 2021.
-A table entitled, NSF Pre-award and Post-award Disclosures Relating to the Biographical Sketch and Current and Pending Support identifies where disclosure information must be provided.
+A table entitled NSF Pre-award and Post-award Disclosures Relating to the Biographical Sketch and Current and Pending Support identifies where disclosure information must be provided and has been updated as of April 20, 2022.

 On August 18, 2021, NSF issued a memo to the FBI regarding Foreign Interference in NSF Funding.